1996 Nobel Prize in Literature: Laureate

 Wisława Szymborska's poetry addressed existential questions.
 In her poems, she employs literary devices such as ironic precision, paradox, contradiction, and understatement to illuminate philosophical themes and obsessions.
 She weaves in the machinery of eternity in a momentary experience of the here and now.
 Her poetry is characterized by a simplified, "personal" language that is unlike contemporary language, often with a little twist at the end, with a striking combination of spirituality, ingenuity, and empathy.
 Many of her poems feature war and terrorism.
 Among her well-known collections include Dlatego żyjemy ("That's Why We Are All Alive", 1952), Pytania zadawane sobie ("Questioning Yourself", 1954), Ludzie na moście ("People on the Bridge", 1986), Koniec i początek ("The End and the Beginning", 1993), and Widok z ziarnkiem piasku ("View with a Grain of Sand", 1996).

 Reactions

 The choice of Szymborska was seen as a surprise by many observers who had expected a novelist to win the prize as the previous years prize had been awarded to the Irish poet Seamus Heaney.
 The exiled Chinese poet Bei Dao was also a favourite to win the prize.
+The prize decision provoked mixed reactions in the Swedish press.
+Mats Gellerfelt, a literature critic in Svenska Dagbladet, was critical about the choice of Szymborska, calling her "a mediocre poet customized for girl rooms, as there are thousands of", while Tommy Olofsson in the same publication hailed Szymborska as "without doubt one of the most qualified poets of our century, and also loved by the people who have the privilige to read her in the original language".

 “She has gone through a long evolution and has reached maturity,” said the Polish poet Czeslaw Milosz, who was awarded the Nobel Prize in 1980.
 “Polish poetry in the 20th century has reached a strong international position on the European continent.
 Szymborska represents it well.”